eshlefest/atmospheres/README.md

 ``pip install -e . -U``

 ## Running
-Just run the following command on the console.
+Just run the following command on the console from root directory of project ie, next to setup.py.
 If you have virtual enviroment then run it inside virtual environment.
 ``atmospheres-web-service``
 Once the application is running you will see the following log line on the console.
 ``